International students making W hands with Buster Bronco at orientation

 International Student and Scholar Services is responsible for international student recruitment, admissions and immigration support.
-The unit is part of the Diether H. Haenicke Institute for Global Education.
+The unit is part of the Diether H. Haenicke Institute for Global Education at Western Michigan University (WMU).

-Western students are individuals who are truly unique.
-We celebrate the passions that drive you and the possibilities that inspire you.
+At Western Michigan University, we celebrate the passions that drive you and the possibilities that inspire you.
 For us, a degree is a pursuit of purpose where you're empowered to learn and where an experience-driven education leads to a meaningful career.
-Western is the place where you can become your best self.
+Western Michigan University is the place where you can become your best self.

 WMU was my first step in my graduate studies journey.
 I learned a lot while completing my master's and working as a graduate assistant.
 All my professors encouraged me to continue my studies through a Ph.D. program.
 Someday, I want to be a professor and impact students' lives just like my professors at WMU impacted mine.

-— Vitoria Castor, International Student from Brazil, WMU Class of 2025
+— Vitoria Castor, International Student from Brazil, Western Michigan University Class of 2025

 1,050+